 A: Be very open to new experiences and be very dedicated to what you want to do.
 It takes a lot of dedication and perseverance to work online.
 The program is pretty fast, it’s a little rigorous, but it’s worth it in the long run.
 Have a support system in case things get a little tough to keep you going.
 I know it’s easy to just call in and say, “I quit, I don’t want to go on anymore,” but stick with it and you’ll be graduating like I am.

 Each course is presented in seven-week sessions.
-Time requirements vary by course, but you must log in to the classroom at least twice during your first week.
+Time requirements vary by course, but you must confirm your attendance during your first week.

 Students must have access to a personal desktop or laptop computer and the internet.
 View full system requirements here.